 When should you replace your hairbrush?

 Both Shelton and Piliang agree that once you start to see missing or bent bristles or can’t seem to get it clean, it’s time to say goodbye and send it off to the place where everyday is a good hair day.

-Below, we're sharing some products that you can use to give your brush a refresh, plus, some options for when it comes time to replace it.
+Below, we're sharing some options for when it comes time to replace it.

 What kind of hairbrush should you use?